 The Plans and Surveys tab on the right panel defines what data the application will visualize.
 This tab is organized as a hierarchical tree, where for each floor or site plan, you will see one or more site surveys you have conducted.
 You need to select the floor plan to be analyzed and mark one or more survey paths to be included using the corresponding checkboxes (unless you are working on a predictive model, where no actual on-site measurements are conducted.)
 Depending on where and when the surveys were conducted, you may want to check all or only some of the survey checkboxes.
 For example, if you have a large site and you made one break while conducting the site survey, your walkabout path will consist of two parts, both of which should be included in the analysis.
 In a different scenario (e.g., if you surveyed the entire site prior to installing additional wireless hardware and then surveyed it again after the installation), you will probably want to include only one of the surveys and then compare it with the other by changing the checkbox selection.
-The Type column indicates the survey type: Active, Passive, or Active+Passive.
-We are reviewing passive surveys in this chapter, so you should select the surveys that are marked as Passive or Active+Passive in this column.
+The Type column indicates the survey type: Active, Passive, or Active+Passive in this column.
 You can use the Comments column to add or modify comments for surveys or modify the survey names for clarity at any time.